 - It is relevant to your business and marketing strategy.

 - It has a time frame attached to it.
 Your social media team has only 2 months to achieve the goal.

 After you’ve defined your goals and objectives for your social media plan, write them down.
 Every goal should have a corresponding objective.
 Make them as descriptive as possible.

 Share these goals and objectives with your team so they can run with them.

 When you’re on a shoestring budget, the best thing you can do is minimize the number of social networks that you plan to work on.
 If you’re just starting out, you get better results if you stick to Twitter and Facebook.

-Although, the social networks that you have to choose depends on your brand, goals and objectives, your marketing and business strategy.
+Although, the social networks that you have to choose depend on your brand, goals, and objectives, and your marketing and business strategy.
 For instance, if your brand focuses too much on graphics and images, Instagram and Pinterest would be decent options to go for.